CPG28/dataBaseUI/README.md

-# dataBaseUI
+# Formula One Database - COMP 3380
-dataBaseUI
+Welcome to the formula one database.
+This project was created for COMP 3380 under the guidance of Prof. Matheson.

-## info
+## Info
-this is the ui for the database, and runs on a computer
+This is a command line interface.
+User may enter "help" to see a list of available commands and their arguments.
+Users may also enter "help [command]" to see help for a specific command.

-## How to do the run
+## How run the project
-using bash shell, run "make" and then "make run"
+While connected to the university wifi, the project can be run in the CS aviary system using the "make run" command.

-## Other Info
+## Contributions
-our code is really good, I stole it from robs example
+This project was created by Fraser Newbury, Elizabeth Stoughton, and David Xavier in December 2024 at the University of Manitoba